TheImagingSource/tiscamera/doc/pages/timestamps.md

 This timestamp will always be in nanoseconds.

 The frame of reference is the boot time of the camera.
-Restarting the stream will reset the camera capture time.
+Manually resetting the frame of reference is possible by calling the property 'TimestampReset'.